SanDiegoCountySheriff/Cal-RIPA/Deployment/IaC/Infrastructure/README.md

 - Storage account's
 - Network security group for cosmosdb and API management.

-The following resources will be created on Azure Government cloud by running "azuredeploy-IaCTemplateGov.json" template.
+The following resources will be created on Azure Government cloud by running "azuredeploy-IaCTemplateGovMod.json" template.
-- App Configuration
 - Application Insights
 - API Management service
 - Azure Cosmos DB account